 Here she breaks down everything from how lack of sleep impacts fitness performance, recovery and the results you get from working out and shares her go-to tips on how to improve your sleep quality and how to figure out your personal sleep need.

-How does lack of sleep affect fitness And Performance?
+How does lack of sleep affect exercise?

 This list isn’t comprehensive since we’re learning more and more about how sleep affects every aspect of human performance.